5 Best Laser Engravers for Beginners 2026 – Tested

 - Thinner documentation and community vs xTool

 The Ortur Laser Master 3 is a legitimate competitor to the xTool D1 Pro 10W, and on pure engraving performance with matched materials, our tests found them comparable.
+For a full breakdown with specific wood and leather benchmarks, see our Ortur Laser Master 3 review.

 Performance parity: On 3mm basswood, 2mm leather, and anodized aluminum test pieces run at equivalent speed and power settings, the Ortur LM3 and the xTool D1 Pro 10W produced results within normal variation of each other.